 Basically they are scripts which allow you to run custom actions automatically on every git commit.

 Git hooks are explained really well in git documentation.
 Example hooks can be found on a Linux system at the path

 Our WordPress project template contains one custom git hook:

 By default it runs your Rspec tests before a new commit is allowed.

-Note that we also have on the server a post-receive hook, but it is not included in the project template as it is useless (and even harmful) to have in your local copy.
+Note that on the server we also have a post-receive hook, but it’s not included in the project template as it’s useless (and potentially even harmful) to have in your local copy.
 For details see Deploy using git.

 You can customize the tests by editing

 scripts/run-tests.
-It’s in bash but you can use any language you want to.
-Only important thing is the return value of your script.
-If you return
+It’s in bash but you can use any language you wish.
+The only important thing is the return value of your script.
+If it returns

-true the git commit will continue and if you return
+true the git commit will continue and a

 Skipping pre-commit hook